ESMValGroup/ESMValTool/doc/sphinx/source/utils.rst

 If you need to fill in a blank recipe with additional datasets, you can do that with the command `recipe_filler`.
-This runs a tool to obtain a set of additional datasets when given a blank recipe, and you can give as many or as few data parameters.
+This runs a tool to obtain a set of additional datasets when given a blank recipe, and you can give an arbitrary number of data parameters.
 The blank recipe should contain, to the very least, a list of diagnostics, each with their variable(s).
 Example of running the tool: